euroscipy/euroscipy_proceedings/papers/peadar_coyle/peadar_coyle.rst

 game at the halfway with a drop kick towards the opposition.
 The team with the most points at the end wins the game.

-Within the Bayesian framework, which naturally accommodates hierarchical models [DoingBayes]_,  we use here the result proved in [Biao]_that assuming two conditionally independent Poisson variables for the number of goals scored, correlation is taken into account, since the observable variables are mixed at an upper level.
+Within the Bayesian framework, which naturally accommodates hierarchical models [DoingBayes]_,  we use here the result proved in [Biao]_that assuming two conditionally independent Poisson variables for the number of points scored, correlation is taken into account, since the observable variables are mixed at an upper level.
 Moreover, since we are employing a Bayesian framework, the prediction of the outcome of a new game under the model is provided by the posterior predictive distribution
 This predictive distribution is approximated by a Monte Carlo method.